Dash-Industry-Forum/webRTC/index.md

 ## Introduction
 On May 28 this year, as part of our virtual special session series, DASH-IF invited the colleagues from Verizon Media and Phenix Real Time Solutions to provide as an overview on a WebRTC-based Premium Streaming Ecosystem.
 WebRTC is the foundational technology for real-time streaming online and as such has widespread support across browsers.
 It is used widely across many applications.
 However, the use of real-time streaming for professionally-produced content is highlighting gaps in WebRTC, creating the need for industry collaboration.
 This [talk](https://dash-industry-forum.github.io/docs/FINAL-PUBLIC-WebRTC-based%20Premium%20Streaming%20Ecosystem.pdf) explored some of these key areas and sketch out possible ways forward for the industry.

-Based on this discussion, a (public taskforce)[http://dashif.org/webRTC/taskforce] was formed.
-This task force created a (report)[http://dashif.org/webRTC/report] that was published on March 1st, 2022.
-Based on the conclusion of the report, DASH-IF initiated a (survey)[https://forms.gle/Yy89GGeMsXYQixBZ6].
+Based on this discussion, a [public taskforce](http://dashif.org/webRTC/taskforce) was formed.
+This task force created a [report](http://dashif.org/webRTC/report) that was published on March 1st, 2022.
+Based on the conclusion of the report, DASH-IF initiated a [survey](https://forms.gle/Yy89GGeMsXYQixBZ6).
 Please respond by latest April 15, 2022 if you are interested in this topic.

 ## Summary of Report
 Based on this report, the advantages of integrating DASH services with WebRTC are clear.
 This report has provided different use cases and summarized service requirements.
 A number of these use cases, especially those discussed in clause 5.2, such as insertion of pre-recorded DASH-based ads into live streams delivered via WebRTC, require the combination of DASH and WebRTC.